Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 4 MP
 Damage: x2 (Physical)
 Effect: This Attack has Boon +3.
 You cannot use this Attack on a round where you have moved.
-This Attack causes you to be [Rooted](#rooted) until your next turn.
+This Attack causes you to be [Rooted](#rooted) until your next Turn.
 Description: A precise ranged attack.
 This attack involves standing still and taking precise aim, so it is less likely to miss.

 #### Suplex